WisconsinRobotics/WRoverPlayground/ROS_Setup.md

    message_generation
 )
 ```
+If you need messages, services, or libraries from other packages, they should also go in this list.

 To specify messages from the `msg/` folder of a package, find and uncomment the following lines:
 ```CMake